-You should read the following discussion of our financial condition and results of operations in conjunction with the "Selected Financial Data" section, our audited financial statements and the related notes thereto included elsewhere in this prospectus as well as the discussion in the Business section of this prospectus.
-Our financial information is presented in our presentation currency, United States Dollar, or USD.
-Our functional currency is the Danish Krone, or DKK.
-Some Danish Krone amounts in this discussion and analysis have been translated solely for convenience into U.S. dollar at an assumed exchange rate of DKK 6.6759 per \$1.00, which was the official exchange rate of such currencies as of December 31, 2019 rounded to four decimal places.
+You should read the following discussion of our financial condition and results of operations in conjunction with the "Selected Financial Data" section, our audited financial statements as of and for the years ended December 31, 2018 and 2019 and our unaudited interim condensed consolidated financial statements as of December 31, 2019 and September 30, 2020 and for the nine months ended September 30, 2019 and 2020, and the related notes thereto included elsewhere in this prospectus as well as the discussion in the Business section of this prospectus.
+Danish kroner amounts in this discussion and analysis have been translated solely for convenience into U.S. dollars at an assumed exchange rate of DKK 6.6759 per \$1.00, which was the rounded official exchange rate of such currencies as of December 31, 2019.
 In addition to historical information, the following discussion and analysis contains forward-looking statements that involve risks and uncertainties.
 The forward-looking statements are not historical facts, but rather reflect our plans, estimates, assumptions and projections about our industry, business and future financial results.
 Our actual results and the timing of events could differ materially from those anticipated in the forward-looking statements.
-Factors that could cause or contribute to these differences include those discussed below and elsewhere in this prospectus, particularly in sections titled "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements."
-The financial statements as of December 31, 2018 and 2019 and for the years ended December 31, 2018 and 2019 were prepared in accordance with IFRS, as issued by the IASB.
+Factors that could cause or contribute to these differences include those discussed below and elsewhere in this prospectus, particularly in sections titled "Risk Factors" and "Caution Regarding Forward-Looking Statements."
+The financial statements as of December 31, 2018 and 2019 and for the years ended December 31, 2018 and 2019 and unaudited interim condensed consolidated financial statements as of December 31, 2019 and September 30, 2020 and for the nine months ended September 30, 2019 and 2020, were prepared in accordance with IFRS, as issued by the IASB.
 As permitted by the rules of the SEC for foreign private issuers, we do not reconcile our financial statements to U.S. GAAP.

-We are an AI-immunologyTM platform company using our proprietary artificial intelligence, or AI, technology, engineering expertise and drug development know-how to simulate the human immune system and generate predictive models to identify and develop efficacious immunotherapies for patients.
+We are an AI-immunology platform company using our proprietary artificial intelligence, or AI, technology, engineering expertise and drug development know-how to simulate the human immune system and generate predictive models to identify and develop efficacious immunotherapies for patients.
 Drug discovery and clinical development using historically prevailing techniques is a long, costly process with a high attrition rate.
-We believe our proprietary AI-immunologyTM platforms, trained to translate vast amounts of data into a deep understanding of biological processes in the human body, can be harnessed to rapidly and cost effectively design and develop effective immunotherapies, thereby revolutionizing the process of drug discovery and development.
+We believe our proprietary AI-immunology platforms, trained to translate vast amounts of data into a deep understanding of biological processes in the human body, can be harnessed to rapidly and cost effectively design and develop effective immunotherapies, thereby revolutionizing the process of drug discovery and development.
 In an effort to validate the predictive power and scalability of our AI technology platforms, we have identified and are developing a pipeline of clinical product candidates initially focused in the areas of immuno-oncology and infectious diseases.
 We are currently in the clinic with our two lead product candidates, EVX-01 and EVX-02.
 Preliminary data from our EVX-01 clinical trial shows early signs of potential efficacy in combination with check point inhibitor therapy and demonstrates induction of specific T cells in 100% of patients.
 On average, each patient had reactive de novo T cells to 81.5% of the administered neoepitopes.
 We anticipate Phase 1/2a readouts for both product candidates in the first half of 2021.